[ Intro | Current | Location | Performance | Sounds | Collaborators | Words | Links | Eating | Reviews ]

 Collaborators

 Parking Non-Stop spent much of 2005 involved in collaboration with other artists.
 In April, Alan and Zoë visited Dutch writer Bas Kromhout at his home in Den Haag, where they recorded various household appliances in his flat.
 Recordings of Bas's refrigerator and gas fire were then interwoven with sounds from PN-S's own plumbing system to create an international domestic symphony.
 This was then overlaid with some of Dewi's most cinematic string arrangements, along with Bas's reading of J.C.
 Bloem's poem "Altjid November" and Zoë's responses to the poem.
-The resulting piece will appear on the forthcoming Parking Non-Stop album.
+The resulting piece appeared on the Parking Non-Stop album Species Corridor.

 Bas Kromhout is pictured here (right) with Alan outside the International Court at The Hague, 6th April 2005.